mialkin/docs/unix/macos/macos.md

 vim ~/.zshrc
 ```

-At the end of the file add line:
+Add line at the end of the file:

 ```text
 export PATH="/Users/aleksei/Library/Python/3.8/bin:${PATH}"